ise-uiuc/nnsmith/README.md

     - [ ] Half-symbolic generation: only symbolize operators' parameters;
         - Pros: should be faster than prior one;
         - Cons: generated solves might be edge cases but we can add some guiding constraints;
-    - [ ] Concrete generation: only use concrete values;
-        - Pros: can be very fast in some cases;
-        - Cons: need to try many operators w/ many randomly generated parameters;
 - [ ] **Op Batch 2**: Focuse on multi-input & complex-shape-transfer-func models;
-    - [ ] multi-input: And, Sub, Mul, Concat, Div, Greater;
+    - [ ] multi-input: And, Sub, Mul, Concat, Div, Greater; @jinkun
-    - [ ] complex-shape-func: Sum, Min, Max, Mean, ArgMin, ArgMax, Squeeze, Size;
+    - [ ] complex-shape-func: Sum, Min, Max, Mean, ArgMin, ArgMax, Squeeze, Size; @jiawei
+- [ ] Coverage-guided fuzzing with relation table. @jiawei
 - [ ] Dynamic model testing;
 - [ ] Enable multiple inputs;